On the morning of 6 January, Kate McBride woke to find a million fish floating dead in the stagnant river water of the Lower Darling River.

 We need strong laws and an independent body which will look out for our rivers.
 Wildlife, millions of people, and 20,000 farms rely on the river water of the Murray-Darling Basin.
 It’s our lifeblood.

-Sign the petition calling on Prime Minister Scott Morrison and Opposition Leader Bill Shorten to:
+Sign the petition calling on Prime Minister Scott Morrison and Opposition Leader Anthony Albanese to:

 This new framework of laws must: